ljoakim/HCLIM2CMOR/README.rst

                         which simulation specific settings to choose

-In a file here called *control_cmor.ini* processing options, paths and simulation details are set.
+In a file, here called *control_cmor.ini*, processing options, paths and simulation details are set.
 All lists in this file should be comma-separated and not contain spaces.
-In the last section (e.g. named *settings_CCLM*) of this file you can set simulation specific options such as global attributes.
+In the last section (e.g. named *settings*) of this file you can set simulation specific options such as global attributes.
 Note that some command line options can overwrite the settings in this file.
 Detailed instructions which variables should be processed with what method at which resolution are taken from a modified version of the CORDEX variables requirement table (pdf version here: https://is-enes-data.github.io/CORDEX_variables_requirement_table.pdf).
-Here a table for the CCLM model and for the WRF model are included.
+Here tables for the HCLIM, CCLM, and WRF model are included.
 Specify which table to use in the configuration file (*vartable*).
 For other models you have to create your own table starting from the tables given here.
 Make sure to use the semicolon ";" as delimiter and include a header line.